HiemSword/HiemSword/README.md

 #### Who are you?

-My name is Luca (also known as Hiem), and I am a 16-year-old boy who loves computers and programming.
+You can call me Hiem (or HiemSword), and I am a 16-year-old boy who loves computers and programming.

 #### What are you working on currently?